Element New York Times Square West

 By Terry Trucco

-At a glance: Including this chain hotel in a guide to boutique properties is a stretch, but bear with me.
-Despite its undeniable cookie-cutter visuals (white walls, wood tones), Element New York Times Square comes up big where it wants to: it’s really, really green — and not just in its kelly, clover, celery and forest accents.
+At a glance: Including this chain hotel in a guide to boutique properties is a stretch, but bear with us.
+Despite its undeniable cookie-cutter visuals (white walls, wood tones), Element New York Times Square comes up big where it wants to: it’s really, really green — and not just in its clover, celery and forest accents.
 If that’s more important to you than one-of-a-kind independence, read on.

 Consider the stats — wall art mounted on bases made from recycled tires, carpets, furniture and floor-coverings fabricated from recycled materials and walls bathed in low-VOC paint.
 And though the hotel’s energy isn’t completely green, 70 percent is purchased from a renewable source.